madfish-solutions/quipuswap-core-v2/test/test.md

     - ✅ should calculate cumulative prices and update last block timestamp in time of liquidity investment;
     - ✅ should calculate cumulative prices and update last block timestamp in time of swap - 1;
     - ✅ should calculate cumulative prices and update last block timestamp in time of liquidity divestment;
-    - ✅ should calculate cumulative prices and update last block timestamp in time of swap - 2.
+    - ✅ should calculate cumulative prices and update last block timestamp in time of swap - 2;
+    - ✅ should calculate cumulative prices and update last block timestamp in time of flash swap.

 ## Auction